Information for graduates and students

 Each RD&I project will consist of a three-year programme of collaborative RD&I activity, delivered by a graduate researcher and a University-based RD&I team working with a local SME.
 To help kick-start their careers in private sector RD&I, graduate researchers will be offered the opportunity to register for a PhD while working full-time on the collaboration with the eligible business.

-We are now seeking expressions of interest from ambitious graduates interested in being involved in this exciting new initiative.
 You will be working as part of a new cohort of exceptional researchers in a unique partnership between academia and business.
 You will be working with a leading high-growth business undertaking intensive R&D on a specific research project to underpin the development of a new product or service, with the opportunity to use this work as the basis of your PhD programme of study.

 WHAT WE CAN OFFER YOU